199 Bay St, Suite 5300, Commerce Court West, Toronto, ON

-Michael Laskey is a partner in the Competition & Foreign Investment Group.
+Mike Laskey is a partner in the Competition & Foreign Investment Group.
 His practice focuses on the review of transactions under the Competition Act and the Investment Canada Act.
 Under the Competition Act, Mike regularly advises clients on the competition law risks of complex and high-profile transactions.
-Mike leads competition law reviews of some of the most involved transactions in Canada, which includes working with the Competition Bureau to resolve difficult and novel issues and negotiating complex remedial agreements.
+Mike leads competition law reviews of some of the most involved transactions in Canada.
+Mike works with the Competition Bureau to resolve difficult and novel competition issues and negotiate complex remedial agreements.
+In addition to the review of transactions, Mike also advises clients on compliance matters (including compliance training and internal investigations) and provides guidance on misleading advertising issues.
 Under the Investment Canada Act, Mike advises on precedent-setting economic, cultural and national security matters for clients across a broad range of industries.
-Mike is an active member of the Canadian Bar Association (Competition Law Section) and the Antitrust Law Section of the American Bar Association.
-He is an adjunct professor at the University of Toronto Faculty of Law, and is involved in the leadership of the Canadian Competition Law Moot.
-Mike has been recognized in Chambers Canada 2021 as an “Up and Coming” lawyer in Competition/Antitrust and Global Competition Review’s GCR 100 – 21st edition, as a recognized lawyer in Stikeman Elliott’s “Elite” Competition Group, 2021.
+Mike also works with government relations and public relations advisors to secure approval for high-profile and complex transactions.

 On July 2, 2015, Data & Audio-Visual Enterprises Wireless Inc., operating as “Mobilicity”, was acquired by an affiliate of Rogers Communications Inc. in a transaction valued at $465 million.
 Mobilicity, a Canadian wireless telecommunications carrier, commenced creditor protection proceedings under the Companies’ Creditors Arrangement Act in September 2013.
 The transaction offered significant value to Mobilicity’s creditors and allowed Mobilicity to emerge from creditor protection as a going concern.
 The transaction ensures certainty of service for Mobilicity customers on the Rogers network and also results in Rogers gaining significant spectrum capacity in new markets which provides faster speeds and better quality for all Rogers customers.
 The transaction was subject to government and court approvals and was completed on July 2, 2015.